wkolee/todos-backend/README.md

 open up project,

-CREATE A .env file in config and create db, and jwt secret variable (example - JWT_SECERT = SECERT)
+CREATE A .env file in config and create db strig connection, and jwt secret variable (example - JWT_SECERT = SECERT)

+IN TERMINAL - cd to project folder

-IN TERMINAL - npm install,
+(ONCE IN PROJECT FOLDER) IN TERMINAL - npm install,

 IN TERMINAL - node server.js